Visitability Ordinance

 In 2003, Bolingbrook passed an ordinance to codify voluntary “visitability” criteria, which require:

-• A no-step entrance leading from the driveway to an entrance with a minimum 32-inch clear opening.
+- A step-free entrance leading from a parking area or public way to an entrance with a minimum 32-inch clear opening.

 Public Involvement